refractionPOINT/lce_doc/docs/operators.md

 This rule will get the `event/DOMAIN_NAME` of a `DNS_REQUEST` event and check if it's a member of the `lookup` named `malwaredomains`.
 If it is, then the rule is a match.

 The value is supplied via the `path` parameter and the lookup is defined in the `resource` parameter.
-Resources are of the form `lcr://RESOURCE_TYPE/RESOURCE_NAME` (`lookup` is the `RESOURCE_TYPE` in this case).
+Resources are of the form `lcr://RESOURCE_TYPE/RESOURCE_NAME`.
 In order to access a lookup, your organization must be subscribed to it.

+Supports the [file name](#file-name) and [sub domain](#sub-domain) transforms.

+> API-based lookups, like VirusTotal and IP Geolocation, work a little bit differently.
+For more information, see [Using API-Based Lookups](api-lookups.md).

 > You can create your own lookups and optionally publish them in the add-on marketplace.
 To learn more, see [Creating Lookups](user_addons.md#lookups).

-Supports the [file name](#file-name) and [sub domain](#sub-domain) transforms.

 ### scope